jamesrubio23/Numeric_analysis/README.md

 # Numerical_Analysis
-Different numeric methods learnt in Numerical Analysis.

 Important to read the **READ file** to undestand the files.

+Folder 'Initial value problem' contains different monostep and multistep methods implemented in **Matlab** that solve the problem.